frank-skyblue/Pawsup/README.md

 # The Pawsup App

+## My contributions
-This is a full-stack web application developed with 6 other people.
+This is a full-stack web application I co-developed with 6 other people.

-In order to test this application, please run `npm run dev` in both the [client](client/) and [server](server/) folders.
+My primary responsibility is on the front-end of the application, where I used **React** to build the [product page](client/src/components/FeaturedProducts.js) and the [filter](client/src/components/ServiceFilter.js).

 We utilized the [AGILE](https://agilemanifesto.org/) methodology in our developmental process, to see this process, please visit the [documentation folder](doc/).